 4. Assemble a Model Kit

 Models are somewhat similar to puzzles, but model kits come with directions that show you how to assemble them!
 There are a variety of wooden models and metal models that allow you to make and keep some of your favorite characters, vehicles and creatures.
 Some models are even paintable, which allows you to really customize your creation.
-Assembling models is a fun, relaxing activity that can easily be done while watching movies or a TV series if you're a fan of multitasking.
+Assembling models is one of a number of indoor things to do that can easily be done while watching movies or a TV series if you're a fan of multitasking.